microsoft/confidential-sidecar-containers/examples/skr/TROUBLESHOOTING.md

 Ensure that:

-- the value of `SkrClientMAAEndpoint` on the ARM template is correct and matches the name of the MAA endpoint in the importkeyconfig.json file.
-And make sure the MAA endpoint actually exists.
+- the value of `SkrClientMAAEndpoint` on the ARM template is correct and matches the name of the MAA endpoint in the importkeyconfig.json file
+- make sure the MAA endpoint actually exists

 ## "CreateContainerRequest is blocked by policy" error (Confidential Containers in AKS Only)